ME3Tweaks/ME3TweaksModManager/documentation/global_shader_merge.md

 To edit shaders, see the basic shader editing guide on the LEX Wiki [to be written].
 Shader edits should be saved in .hlsl files.

 ### Compiling shaders
-To compile shaders with M3, you must have the https://learn.microsoft.com/en-us/windows/apps/windows-sdk/ installed [provide guide on which options to pick].
+To compile shaders with M3, you must have the [Windows SDK](https://learn.microsoft.com/en-us/windows/apps/windows-sdk/) installed [provide guide on which options to pick].
 Compiled shader files should have the .m3gs extension.

 To target a specific shader in the global shader cache, it must have the following naming standard: